IBA Site Listing

 Much of this area consists of long-abandoned fields that are succeeding into shrub thicket habitats.
 As a result, various species that formerly bred or foraged in the grasslands are no longer present.
 This includes the globally near-threatened, nationally endangered Henslow's Sparrow.
 A proposal to manage portions of the habitat for Henslow's Sparrow and other grassland species is under consideration.

 The IBA Program is an international conservation initiative coordinated by BirdLife International.
-The Canadian co-partners for the IBA Program are Bird Studies Canada and Nature Canada.
+The Canadian co-partners for the IBA Program are Birds Canada and Nature Canada.